Steel Magnolias (play): Film

 The play was adapted as a film in 1988 and released in 1989, with a screenplay also by Harling and directed by Herbert Ross.
 The film was able to expand the story of the play with additional background stories and characters.
 Julia Roberts was nominated for the Academy Award for Best Supporting Actress for her performance as Shelby.

 Television

 CBS-TV produced the two-hour Steel Magnolias sitcom pilot in April 1990 in Robert Harling's childhood hometown of Natchitoches, Louisiana.
-Robert was screenwriter with his script being a continuation of the play and 1989 film following the death of Shelby.
+Harling was screenwriter with his script being a continuation of the play and 1989 film following the death of Shelby.
 Thomas Schlamme directed and cast included: Cindy Williams as M’Lynn, Sally Kirkland as Truvy, Elaine Stritch as Ouiser, Polly Bergen as Clairee, and Sheila McCarthy as Annelle.
 Ultimately, CBS passed on the series giving the pilot a single airing on August 17, 1990.

 2012 television film

-The play was adapted as a television film in 2012 with an African-American cast set in fictional Chinquapin for a Lifetime TV production filmed in Atlanta, April 2012 (aired October 2012): directed by Kenny Leon and scripted by Sally Robinson.
+The play was adapted as a television film in 2012 with an African-American cast for a Lifetime TV production filmed in Atlanta, April 2012 (aired October 2012): directed by Kenny Leon and scripted by Sally Robinson.